Corporate Insured Retirement Plan (CIRP)

 • The policyowner pays the premiums or deposits, which generates cash value over time.

-• After several years, when the shareholder decides to retire, the corporation that holds the policy or the insured person (the shareholder) borrows money in the form of a loan or line of credit from a financial institution and agrees to use the insurance policy as collateral.
+• After several years, when the shareholder decides to retire, the corporation that holds the policy borrows money in the form of a loan or line of credit from a financial institution and agrees to use the insurance policy as collateral.

 • In the projections for this strategy, no payments are made on the loan principal or capitalized interest during the insured person's lifetime.

-• Upon the death of the insured, the settlement process will depend on who borrowed the money:
+• Upon the death of the insured, the settlement process is as follows:

 If there's a surplus, it will be paid to the estate through the ordinary dividend account, which is taxable.